 Each of the stations features a sign which focuses on one aspect of the battle and – again a surprise – comes in four languages: French, German, English and Italian.

 The signs are a good read and offer interesting information about the composition of both forces, major actions of the battle and the prelude and aftermath of the engagement.
+The signage offers well executed battle scenes which do not gloss over the nature of war or romanticise it.

 One could argue that one is not really following the actual extend of the battlefield, but given that the landscape changed in the last 2230 years including the lakeshore and differing theories exist where the battlefield was located at, it seems to be a good compromise between accessibility, educational value and aesthetic experience.
 The latter mostly due to the beautiful vistas one has from the different stations, as the first half of them is placed along a slightly ascending road which then turns and winds its way back down into the historical centre of Tuoro.